Rails-Designer/kern/README.md

 Some basic components are included like:

 - container; keep all your app's content in check
+- section; easily divide up your screens in sections
 - heading; have consistent headings for each screen
 - enhanced dialog element (works with Turbo Frames and, includes `centered` or a `drawer` variants)
 - flash messages (notifiy your users from the bottom-right)